Early Detection of Social Media Hoaxes at Scale: Introduction

-Research in automated detection of misinformation in social media has indeed increased in recent years \cite{shu2017fake,zubiaga2017detection}.
-Researchers have assessed the capacity of average people to identify reports that are inaccurate, finding that their performance leaves much to be desired \cite{kumar2016disinformation}.
-This reinforces the need to develop automated systems for hoax detection, however existing work has largely limited to post-hoc classification of reports as true or false, which means that reports can only be classified hours after they are first released.
-Research in performing early classification of reports by their truth value is very scarce.
+Research in automated detection of misinformation in social media has indeed increased in recent years \cite{shu2017fake,zubiaga2018detection,zhang2020overview}.
+Researchers have assessed the capacity of average people to identify reports that are inaccurate, finding that their performance leaves much to be desired \citep{kumar2016disinformation}.
+This reinforces the need to develop automated systems for disinformation detection, however existing work has largely limited to post-hoc classification of reports as true or false, i.e. aggregating an entire timeline of tweets.
+This means that reports can only be classified hours or even days after they are first released.
+Research in performing early classification of reports by their truth value is very scarce, partly because of the limited availability of large-scale datasets for the task.
 An important challenge that hinders the development of early hoax detection systems is the dearth of suitable datasets.
 Datasets are usually produced by first identifying lists of fake reports.
 These are then completed by including news reports from other sources to have balanced datasets with fake and real news reports.
 This, however, is not necessarily representative of a real scenario of incoming reports.
-This work aims to overcome this issue by introducing a novel approach for generating a representative dataset with accurate news and hoaxes.
+This work aims to overcome this issue by introducing a novel approach for generating a large-scale, representative dataset with accurate reports and hoaxes.

+In this work we focus on the diffusion of hoaxes and accurate reports of the same type, in an effort to build a representative dataset of accurate and inaccurate reports.
+A hoax can be defined as a fabricated story that intends to deceive others, such as reporting the existence of a bomb to the police when there isn't one.
+The word `hoax' originates from the Latin verb \textit{hocus}, meaning ``to cheat'' \cite{nares1822glossary}.
+In the scientific literature, a `hoax' has been defined by MacDougall as `a deliberately concocted untruth made to masquerade as truth' \cite{macdougall1958hoaxes}.